Interaction-induced nematic Dirac semimetal from quadratic band touching: A constrained-path quantum Monte Carlo study: Discussion

+Regarding experimental realizations of quadratic band touching systems, in addition to the well-known cases of Bernal-stacked bilayer graphene, kagome metals, HgTe, and pyrochlore iridates, there has been a proposal that a single layer of CrCl$_2$(pyrazine)$_2$ could host quadratic band touching protected by $C_4$ symmetry~\cite{jiInteraction2022}.
+The minimal tight-binding model describing the latter is defined on a lattice similar to the checkerboard lattice considered here, but with an enlarged primitive unit cell consisting of four sites.
+A previous Hartree-Fock analysis~\cite{jiInteraction2022} of this model identified nematic insulating, nematic Dirac semimetal, and quantum anomalous Hall phases.
+With the advances in CP-QMC simulations presented here, it now appears possible to test the stability of these states against fluctuations, thereby enabling concrete predictions for the phases that may be realizable in CrCl$_2$(pyrazine)$_2$.

-In a broader perspective, our results might give some confidence that the method, using CP-QMC simulations initialized with multiple trial wavefunctions, may be successfully applied also in other situations plagued by a sign problem in standard determinant quantum Monte Carlo simulations.
+From a broader perspective, our results suggest that CP-QMC simulations initialized with multiple trial wavefunctions may also be successfully applied to other systems afflicted by the sign problem in standard determinantal quantum Monte Carlo simulations.
 In particular, it would be interesting to test whether the method may be applicable to study the physics of the fractional quantum anomalous Hall state found in the model away from integer band filling~\cite{lu24b, Lu2024_FQAHS}, or to study the interplay between the proposed Bose metal state~\cite{cao24} and competing superconducting states~\cite{gukelberger14} in a Hubbard-type model with spin-dependent anisotropic hoppings.